École polytechnique: Specific status

+Since the abolition of the 'internal uniform' in the mid-1980s, students no longer wear uniforms on campus.
+On special occasions, such as the military parade on the Champs-Élysées on Bastille Day, conferences, ceremonies, and other events on campus, Polytechnicians wear the 19th-century-style Grand Uniforme, including a bicorne.

 Activities and teaching staff

-École Polytechnique has a general engineering curriculum at the undergraduate and graduate levels, as well as a doctoral school.
+École polytechnique has a general engineering curriculum at the undergraduate and graduate levels, as well as a doctoral school.
 In addition to the faculty coming from its local laboratories, it employs many researchers and professors from other institutions, including laboratories such as CNRS, CEA, and INRIA, as well as from the École Normale Supérieure and nearby institutions such as the Institut d'Optique, and the Université Paris-Sud, thus creating a varied and high-level teaching environment.

-Contrary to French public universities, the teachers at École Polytechnique are not civil servants (fonctionnaires) but contract employees.
-In addition to full-time professors who do research at the École Polytechnique in addition to their full teaching duties, there are part-time professors who have only a partial teaching load.
-Part-time teachers are often recruited from research organizations (CNRS, CEA, INRIA, etc.) which carry out their activities on the School's campus, in the Paris region, or sometimes even in the provinces.
+Contrary to French public universities, the teachers at École polytechnique are not civil servants (fonctionnaires) but contract employees.
+In addition to full-time professors who conduct research and have full teaching duties, there are part-time professors who have only a partial teaching load.
+Part-time teachers are often recruited from research organizations (CNRS, CEA, INRIA, etc.) that carry out their activities on the school's campus, in the Paris region, or sometimes even in the provinces.